Browse by Medical Category

 Call to request an appointment or referral

-Specialists at the Massachusetts General Hospital Thoracic Aortic Center care for patients with conditions of the thoracic aorta, including acute and chronic aortic dissections, thoracic and thoracoabdominal aortic aneurysms, Marfan syndrome and coarctation of the aorta.
+Specialists at the Massachusetts General Hospital Thoracic Aortic Center care for patients with conditions of the thoracic aorta, including acute and chronic aortic dissections, thoracic and thoracoabdominal aortic aneurysms, coarctation of the aorta and Marfan Syndrome and related conditions.

-This multidisciplinary approach enhances the quality of care by fostering close communication with everyone involved in the patient’s treatment.
-Visits are coordinated such that patients have any necessary testing and visits with one or more appropriate physicians on the same day, and team members can consult with one another at any time.
-Team conferences and electronic medical records facilitate collaboration among specialists, resulting in well-integrated, consistent treatment approaches that promise the best outcomes possible.
+The Center’s multidisciplinary approach enhances the quality of care by fostering close communication among the team involved in the patient’s treatment.
+Visits are coordinated with the goal that, when possible, patients have any necessary testing and visits with one or more appropriate physicians on the same day.
+Team conferences and electronic medical records facilitate collaboration among specialists, resulting in well-integrated, consistent treatment approaches that help achieve the best outcomes possible.

 The attending physician is the leader of the team.
 Patients and their families are encouraged to be partners with us on the treatment team and to be involved in every decision along the way.
 In order for patients to make informed decisions, education is a cornerstone of our care.